 When you enter Santiago de Cuba, the first thing you’ll see may very well be San Pedro de la Roca, or El Morro, as the locals call it.
 On a morro, a promontory, above Santiago, it was constructed to protect the harbour of Cuba’s second city.

 By chance, I’ve visited many military forts the last few years, and have found them surprisingly interesting.
 Going through photos, I was reminded of a visit to El Morro years ago.

 Compared to Suomenlinna Maritime Fortress in Helsinki harbour, or the Bellinzona castles in Switzerland, or the many constructions of Vauban, that prolific architect of Sun King Louis XIV, El Morro may seem a bit subdued.
-But this Renaissance naval fort it is in fact the best preserved example of Spanish-American military architecture, and it took more than 100 years to plan and build.
+But this Renaissance naval fort is in fact the best-preserved example of Spanish-American military architecture, and it took more than 100 years to plan and build.
 I think that speaks of some pretty impressive dedication, especially considering the opposing forces, natural and man-made.
 The three major ones:

 Lust for political power

 Just like St Kitts was tossed back and forth between England and France through most of the 17th and 18th centuries, so Cuba was fought over by Spain and various other nations out to increase their possessions, Britain and France amongst them.
 Then, during the Spanish – American war in 1898, the USA occupied Guantanamo Bay, ostensibly to “enable the United States to maintain independence of Cuba.”
 Funny, isn’t it, how they’re still there, 98 years after Cuba became an independent country.
 But I digress.